 It is now rare to see this centuries-old folk art at markets and festivals where it used to be a regular fixture.
 The main reason behind the decline of this iconic art is globalization and the Indian government's wildlife protection regulation as it is regarded outdated and fewer and fewer now learn the skill.
 Of course, there is far more to explore in India than just the snake charming.

-A snake charmer in the street
+A snake charmer in India

 8. All Indian foods are spicy

-Spices are widely used in the Indian cuisine, especially cumin, coriander, mustard seeds, ginger, cinnamon etc. But just because they contain spices does not necessarily mean they have to be spicy (when it means chili hot).
+Spices are widely used in Indian cuisine, especially cumin, coriander, mustard seeds, ginger, cinnamon etc. But just because they contain spices does not necessarily mean they have to be spicy (when it means chili hot).
 Chilies are not indispensable in making most Indian dishes.
 Moreover, India is so big and diverse.
 Each region has its unique food, some more spicy, some less, and some not at all.

 9. Indians are vegetarians